Welcome visitors! Please read and comment on our posts.

 However, our garden club students are also required to write blog posts.
 Their posts can be descriptions of their own gardens and gardening experiences, research-based descriptions of plants, animals, or insects that can be found in or around our garden, or even recipes for dishes cooked with fresh ingredients from our school garden.

-If you are a visitor to our blog, I’d ask you to please make sure to read the posts written by our students and then write comments on them.
+If you are a visitor to our blog, I’d ask you to please click one of the links below to read the posts written by our students and then write comments on them.
 Your comments could be just a positive encouraging message or a note about a detail in their post that you found interesting.
 It could also be a suggestion for further research or of a book or other educational resource that would help our students continue learning about their chosen topic.

 Our garden club members write their blog posts for you, our visitors, to read.
 When they get feedback, they realize they are writing for an audience and it encourages them to continue learning independently so they can keep sharing what they learn.